Midlife Crisis Counselling Canberra

 While the core feeling of "stuckness" is universal, the triggers can look different:

-Whether you are searching for "midlife crisis women" or "male midlife crisis," the goal is the same: moving from a life of obligation to a life of intention.
+Whether you are searching for support as a woman or a man, the goal is the same: moving from a life of obligation to a life of intention.

 Can I have a midlife crisis at 25 or 30?

 Absolutely.
-We are seeing a rise in the "Millennial midlife crisis" or "quarter-life crisis."
+I am seeing a rise in the "Millennial midlife crisis" or "quarter-life crisis."
 Whether you are 25, 35, or 55, the internal experience is often the same: a sinking sense of a crisis in life where the path you are on feels wrong.
 You don’t have to wait until you are traditionally middle-aged to make a change.
 These are valid transition points that deserve support.

 What are the common signs of a midlife crisis?